behas/bitcoingraph/README.md

     # Listen for RPC connections on this TCP port:
     rpcport=8332

-Test whether the JSON-RPC interface is working by starting your Bitcoin Core peer (...waiting until it finished startup...) and using cURL:
+Test whether the JSON-RPC interface is working by starting your Bitcoin Core peer (...waiting until it finished startup...) and using the following cURL request (with adapted username and password):

     curl --data-binary '{"jsonrpc": "1.0", "id":"curltest", "method": "getinfo", "params": [] }' -H 'content-type: text/plain;' http://your_rpcuser:your_rpcpass@localhost:8332/